 The Proposal for a Joint Hospital Scheme

-The idea of establishing a Joint Hospital scheme for Tynemouth (Rural), Earsdon, and the Whitely and Monkseaton District Councils was initially introduced in January 1902, but it was promptly rejected by the Earsdon Urban District Council.
-Six months later, the Sanitary Committee of Tynemouth Town Council revisited the proposal, suggesting that an application be submitted to the Local Government Board to create a Joint Hospital Board consisting of three authorities: Tynemouth Town Council, Tynemouth Rural District Council, and Whitely and Monkseaton Urban District Council.
-Seghill and Earsdon Urban District Councils were also invited to participate in the initiative.
+Despite this wider context, the initial proposal was quickly rejected by Earsdon Urban District Council.
+However, six months later the Sanitary Committee of Tynemouth Town Council revived the idea, recommending an application to the Local Government Board to create a Joint Hospital Board.
+This board would include Tynemouth Town Council, Tynemouth Rural District Council, and Whitley & Monkseaton Urban District Council, with invitations extended to Seghill and Earsdon Urban District Councils to join the scheme.

 Shields Daily News - 27th July 2903